carbon-language/carbon-lang/docs/design/interoperability/README.md

 ### Functions and overload sets

-TODO: Re-examine this writing

 > References: [Functions and overload sets](functions_and_overload_sets.md).

-Non-overloaded functions may be trivially mapped between Carbon and C++.
+Non-overloaded functions may be trivially mapped between Carbon and C++, so long as their parameter and return types have suitable mappings.
 If the names are made available, then they can be called.
-Carbon may use a different calling convention, which may require wrappers or custom C++ annotations to match, but either is likely to be minor and optimized away.

 However, function overloading is supported in both languages, and presents a much more complex surface to translate.
 Carbon's overloading is designed to be